Air fryer canned green beans is a delicious and simple side dish perfect for any meal. Add flavor and color to your plate with this frugal recipe.

 By adding flavors!
 If you simply reheat a can of green beans without adding anything to it, there's a good chance no one will want to eat it as-is.
 But, if we add salt, pepper, and a few more spices to it, we can really have a delicious dish everyone will enjoy.

-If you tried this Air Fryer Canned Green Beans, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Air Fryer Canned Green Beans, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe